zdata-inc/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

     │
     ├── data           <- Scripts to download or generate data │   └── make_dataset.py
     │
-    ├── features       <- Scripts to turn raw data into features for modeling │   └── build_features.py
-    │
     ├── models         <- Scripts to train models and then use trained models to make │   │                 predictions